cchitsiang/awesome-stars/topics.md

 ## data-analysis

+- [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
+Dataplane is written in Golang with a React front end
+- [multiprocessio/datastation](https://github.com/multiprocessio/datastation) - App to easily query, script, and visualize data from every database, file, and API.
+- [gradio-app/gradio](https://github.com/gradio-app/gradio) - Create UIs for your machine learning model in Python in 3 minutes
+- [growthbook/growthbook](https://github.com/growthbook/growthbook) - Open Source Feature Flagging and A/B Testing Platform
+- [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - Airbyte is an open-source EL(T) platform that helps you replicate your data in your warehouses, lakes and databases.
+- [CJWorkbench/cjworkbench](https://github.com/CJWorkbench/cjworkbench) - The data journalism platform with built in training
 - [airbnb/knowledge-repo](https://github.com/airbnb/knowledge-repo) - A next-generation curated knowledge sharing platform for data scientists and other technical professions.
 - [sqlpad/sqlpad](https://github.com/sqlpad/sqlpad) - Web-based SQL editor run in your own private cloud.
 Supports MySQL, Postgres, SQL Server, Vertica, Crate, ClickHouse, Trino, Presto, SAP HANA, Cassandra, Snowflake, BigQuery, SQLite, and more with ODB
 - [sacridini/Awesome-Geospatial](https://github.com/sacridini/Awesome-Geospatial) - Long list of geospatial tools and resources